-There are a wide variety of birds to see along the way, such as swallows, ravens and wagtails – to mention but a few and the coastline is also an excellent spot for catching a glimpse of grey seals.
+There are a wide variety of birds to see along the way, such as swallows, ravens and wagtails; to mention but a few.
+Plus, the coastline is also an excellent spot for catching a glimpse of grey seals.

 10.)
 Hare’s Gap

-A fairly short but strenuous hike, this is a 3.4-km hike that doubled as a popular smuggling route not so long ago!
-The hike leads you through the most extraordinary gap in the Mourne Mountains with impressive boulder fields lining the path along with glacial cliffs and rolling mountains.
+A fairly short but strenuous hike, this is a 3.4-km hike that doubled as a popular smuggling route not so long ago.

-From here, you have the option to continue on to other mountain peaks if you are looking for a longer walk… or just heading back to the start if you’ve done your quota of hiking for the day. 😀
+From here, you have the option to continue on to other mountain peaks if you are looking for a long stroll.
+Or, just head back to the start if you’ve done your quota of hiking for the day. 😀